dojot/docs/source/using-api-interface.rst

 all its attributes and their current values.
 For this tutorial we will send MQTT messages by hand to the platform, emulating such physical device.
 For that, we will use mosquitto_pub from Mosquitto project.
+To install on Ubuntu mosquitto_pub and mosquitto_sub, run `sudo apt-get install mosquitto-clients`.

 ..
 ATTENTION::
     Some Linux distributions, Ubuntu in particular, have two packages for `mosquitto`_ - one containing tools to access it (i.e. mosquitto_pub and mosquitto_sub for publishing messages and subscribing to topics) and another one containing the MQTT broker.
-In this tutorial, only the tools are going to be used.
+In this tutorial, only the tools incledes in `mosquitto-clients` are going to be used.
     Please check if MQTT broker is not running before starting dojot (by running commands like ``ps aux | grep mosquitto``).

 The default message format used by dojot is a simple key-value JSON (you could